 - Leaves hard-to-get hair behind

 Areas with light hair, soft or hard surfaces.

-The ChomChom-Felt Roller is a lint roller alternative made specifically for pet hair.
-Instead of sticky tape, this roller uses a roller-brush with small fibers that clings to and collects the hair.
+Another one of the best pet hair removers, the ChomChom-Felt Roller is a pet hair remover alternative made specifically for pet hair.
+Instead of sticky tape, this lint roller uses a roller-brush with small fibers that clings to and collects the hair.
 It deposits the hair in a chamber so that you are able to empty it and reuse it again and again.
 The ChomChom-Felt Roller is designed to be rolled back and forth over the hair-covered surface to remove the hair.